What is the Sleep On Cue app?

 Because it is essential to be sleepy when you do sleep training, around bedtime the night after any poor night of sleep is the most effective protocol.

-Why does the app vibrate and wake me up?
+Why does the app vibrate after a little while?

-The app follows the Intensive Sleep Retraining protocol – it gives you repeated, short opportunities to fall asleep with immediate feedback about whether or not you actually did fall asleep.
+The app follows the Intensive Sleep Retraining protocol – it gives you repeated, short opportunities to fall asleep with immediate feedback about whether or not you actually did fall asleep each sleep trial.
 Over time, sleep training leads to better ability to fall asleep/back to sleep by means of improving your awareness of falling asleep.
 In a sense the app lets you “practice” falling asleep.

 How does the Sleep On Cue app know if I fall asleep during a sleep trial?